Single Sources of Truth

 Pretty powerful, right?

 Since GraphQL and other systems might not natively support unions or tuples, it could be best to avoid them.
-We allow you to define them, but tranformations to other formats is considered experimental and potentially not type-safe.
+We allow you to define them, but tranformations of these to other formats is considered experimental and potentially not fully type-safe.

 You can always use z.array and z.object to represent the same data shapes.